maxkratt/FishNet-Documentation/guides/features/network-communication/synchronizing/syncstopwatch.md

      * the delta anywhere in your code. */ _timePassed.Update(Time.deltaTime);

-    //Access the current time passed.
+    // Access the current time passed.
     Debug.Log(_timePassed.Elapsed);
     /* You may also see if the stopwatch is paused before
      * accessing elapsed. */